 1st Semester: Foundations (30 ECTS credits)

-After examining some ‘classical’ European approaches to justifying human rights (e.g. by Locke, Kant and Mill), discussions will focus on diverse contemporary readings of human rights, including by Rawls, Habermas, Rorty, Martha Nussbaum, Jau-hwa Chen and others.
-One important question is also how to cope with different forms of objections to human rights, as they have been raised in the context of feminism, postcolonial studies and different social movements.
+After examining some ‘classical’ European approaches to justifying human rights (e.g. Locke, Kant and Mill), discussions will focus on diverse contemporary readings of human rights, including those by Rawls, Habermas, Rorty, Martha Nussbaum, Jau-hwa Chen and others.
+Another important question is how to cope with different forms of objections to human rights, as they have been raised in the context of feminism, postcolonial studies and different social movements.

 This lecture explores human rights claims as a political phenomenon.
 Who invokes human rights today?
 Why might actors choose to not invoke human rights language in political struggles?
 Why are human rights contested, and what are different forms of contestation?
 The lecture also covers transnational human rights advocacy and the role that different actors have played in shaping human rights regimes.
 Furthermore, it asks why states ratify human rights treaties, and why states do or do not comply with treaty obligations.
 Drawing on social science literature and taking a critical look at the empirical data that informs this literature, the lecture investigates where and why human rights violations occur.